-Training can cause adaptation so that more O2 is taken into the bloodstream (deeper and more rapid breaths), so that more oxygenated blood is transported from the lungs to the muscles (deeper and more rapid beating of the heart, opening up of more blood vessels).
-The reverse systems will remove the by products of muscle work (water and lactate) as quickly as possible.
+Training causes more O2 to be taken into the bloodstream (deeper + more rapid breaths), and so more oxygen is delivered to the muscles (deeper + more rapid beating of the heart, opening up of more blood vessels).
+The reverse systems will remove the by products of muscle work (water and lactate) more quickly also.

 Heart Rate (HR) is often used as an indicator of fitness.

-Training can use HR as a measure to of intensity of training.
+HR can be used as a measure of the intensity of training.
 HR based training begins with low intensity / load training but can include other types of training such as anaerobic and aerobic interval training.
 Back to Top

 Cross training in different sports is often used for this type of training to maintain interest and variety in training.